Learn to teach meditation in the tradition of Patanjali, London

 Click here to read more about Dr. Kumar.

+The course will be taught by teacher trainer, Anna Bhushan based on a systematic program conceived by Dr. Kumar.
 Anna has practiced in established meditation traditions since her childhood.
-In 2003 she was introduced to Dr. Kumar and was inspired by the depth and breadth of his knowledge of meditation and his ability to live what he teaches in its entirety.
-Since then she has been training closely with him and working to bring the benefit of his teaching to people in the UK.
-Outside of her work as a trustee and teacher for The Yoga Healing Foundation, Anna is a lecturer in Art & Design.
+Since 2003 she has been training closely with Dr. Kumar and working to bring the benefits of meditation to people in the UK.
+Outside of her work as a trustee and teacher for The Yoga Healing Foundation, Anna is a Senior Lecturer in Art & Design.
 Her academic research explores the application of meditation practice into Higher Education contexts, particularly for the purpose of enhancing wellbeing and creativity.

 Testimonials from previous training courses